ArchLars/archtutorial/arch_kde_encrypted_tutorial.md

 # systemd-cryptenroll /dev/nvme0n1p2 --tpm2-device=auto --tpm2-pcrs=7+15:sha256=$(printf '0%.0s' {1..64})
 ```

+### Step 14.
+Pacman hook for NVIDIA DKMS on Systemd Update

+When systemd-boot updates, bootctl will refresh EFI/systemd/systemd-bootx64.efi and prefer the .efi.signed file
+but your EFI/BOOT/grubx64.efi copy will not be touched.
+For this we will add a tiny pacman hook that, after systemd updates,
+copies the freshly signed /usr/lib/.../systemd-bootx64.efi.signed to EFI/BOOT/grubx64.efi.
+The “.efi.signed preference” is
+documented in the man page and ArchWiki.

 * Add a tiny pacman hook that runs after any systemd update.
 * It copies the already-signed systemd-boot from /usr/lib/.../systemd-bootx64.efi.signed
 * to the filename shim expects, /efi/EFI/BOOT/grubx64.efi